-By Hal Baseman, COO and a principal, ValSource, LLC
+By Hal Baseman, COO and a principal, ValSource, Inc.

 This article is the first in a three-part series exploring the need and means to achieve improvement in aseptic processing of sterile biopharmaceutical products.
-Part 1 will present the current state and opportunity for improvement using innovative technology.
-Part 2 will further discuss some of the changes in strategy that might be needed for and result from the use and improvement of technology.
-Part 3 will present the impact of technology changes.
+Part 1 presents the current state and opportunity for improvement using innovative technology.
+Part 2 further discusses some of the changes in strategy that might be needed for and result from the use and improvement of technology.
+Part 3 presents the impact of technology changes.

 The manufacturing of sterile biopharmaceutical products using aseptic processing has not materially changed in decades, resulting in the same compliance-related issues and manufacturing challenges from year to year.
 While it is true that more and more companies are using isolators and barrier systems, the filling systems they encase are largely the same as conventional filling lines.
 The means to sterilize, transport, and fill products remains the same.
 Some companies are doing electronic batch records and data evaluation, but for the most part we still rely on varying levels of manual data entry with little connectivity of data gathering systems.
 PAT (process analytical technology), which showed promise in the early 2000s, has yet to take a foothold in aseptic processing.
 Operators still gown the same way.
 Control systems operate separately and independently, rarely exchanging information.
 Environmental monitoring relies on the placement, incubation, and reading of media.
 The result of this lack of technological advancement can be seen in: